by John Salt - Last Update August 2022

 The fuel used in these little jet engines is the same as the big ones:

 Jet-A, regular kerosene & some even allow use of readily available diesel.
-Follow your engine manufacturer's recommendations when in doubt.
+Follow your engine manufacturer's recommendations when in doubt and what you can source - more on that in a bit!

-Moreover, not much of the fuel oil mixture is actually diverted to the bearings for lubrication; so in effect, you are burning the vast majority of this toxic oil (along with your money) that isn't even being used for lubrication purposes.
+Moreover, very little of the fuel oil mixture is actually diverted to the bearings for lubrication and cooling; so in effect, you are burning the vast majority of this toxic oil (along with your money) that isn't even being used for lubrication purposes.

-Mobil Jet 254 and other aviation turbine oil is getting bloody expensive and can be hard to find.
-Up here in Canada we are shelling out about $35 for a quart (I get/got it from our local helicopter base which sells the stuff).
+Speaking of burning your money; Mobil Jet II, 254 and other aviation turbine oil is also getting bloody expensive and can be hard to find considering it's certainly not intended for the general public to be using.
+Up here in Canada we are shelling out about $40 for a quart (I get/got it from our local helicopter base which sells the stuff).

-I'm not saying Mobil 254 isn't a good model jet engine lubrication oil (I used it for a good number of years), but most model turbine engine manufacturers now agree it and other brands of aviation jet oil toxicity dangers outweigh their good high temperature bearing lubrication properties.
+I'm not saying Mobil 254 or the others are not good model jet engine lubrication oils (I used 254 exclusively for a good number of years), but most model turbine engine manufacturers now agree it and other brands of aviation jet oil toxicity dangers largely outweigh their good high temperature, anti-oxidation bearing lubrication properties.

 Some manufactures for example now recommend using a good quality 2-cycle oil; which after all has been designed to be burnt with limited toxicity.
 Keeping in mind, no atomized oil in a combustion process is safe to breath, 2-cycle or otherwise.

-Problem with 2-cycle oil is some (certainly not all), can varnish up the turbine bearing and/or gum up the bearing pre-load tube causing premature bearing failure.
+Problem with 2-cycle oil is some (certainly not all), can oxidize under the high heat, varnishing up the turbine bearing and/or gum up the bearing pre-load tube causing premature bearing failure.
+It can even gum up and block the fuel tubes in the combustor.
 In other words, only use a 2-cycle oil if your specific turbine manufacturer recommends it.
 If they do, use the exact brand/type they recommend.

-This is actually a good test for any new oil you decide to mix with your Jet-A or Kerosene to ensure the oil won't settle out.
+This is actually a good test for any new oil you decide to mix with your Jet-A, kerosene or diesel fuel to ensure the oil won't settle out.

-Mobil DTE 24 (also an ISO 32 grade hydraulic oil) can be used and it's generally easier to find (and in smaller 1gal / 4.5L jugs).
-I've used DTE 24 once when I couldn't get any DTE Light, and it worked fine.
+Mobil DTE 24 (also an ISO 32 grade hydraulic oil) can be used and it's generally easier to find, and in smaller 1gal / 4L jugs.
+I've used DTE 24 once when I couldn't get any DTE Light, and it seemed to work just as well as DTE Light.

-Regardless of what oil is used, typical fuel/oil mix ratios range from as low as 40:1 (about 2.5% oil) up to as much as 20:1 (about 5% oil) depending on the engine manufacturer (follow their mix recommendations).
+Regardless of what oil is used, typical fuel/oil mix ratios range from as low as 40:1 (about 2.5% oil) up to as much as 20:1 (about 5% oil) depending on the engine manufacturer and even what fuel type is used.
+Diesel for example already has some lubricating qualities and you may find lower oil mix ratio recommendations when using diesel over Jet-A. Regardless, always follow the engine manufacturer's mix ratio recommendations.

 Last up on the model turbine oil topic is to never mix different oils because sometimes the synthetic jet oils may react to the non jet oils and gum up your entire fuel system or engine.
-If you do switch oils, it's always best to play it safe by flushing out your entire fuel system with fresh Jet-A or kerosene before introducing the new fuel/oil mixture.
+If you do switch oils, it's always best to play it safe by flushing out your entire fuel system with fresh Jet-A, kerosene or diesel before introducing the new fuel/oil mixture.

 Sources for Jet Fuel & Oil

-Heliports seem to be more accommodating for this Jet-A fuel service since they are used to refueling in smaller amounts and have the proper equipment for it.
+Heliports seem to be more accommodating for Jet A fuel service since they are used to refueling in smaller amounts and have the proper equipment for it.
 I just take a couple 20L kerosene specific jerrycans (the blue ones) and a large funnel to our local heliport and they have no problems with pumping out small quantities like that.

-It doesn't hurt to take your model the first time you befriend your local heliport or airport to explain exactly why you want a smaller quantity of Jet-A/A1 (they will ask and want to know what it's being used for).
+It doesn't hurt to take your model the first time you befriend your local heliport or airport to explain exactly why you want a smaller quantity of Jet A (they will ask and want to know what it's being used for).
 Chances are they will be very interested in the model and want to know more about the hobby in general.
-It's a great opportunity to promote our hobby in a fun and positive way.
+It's a great opportunity to promote our hobby :)

 With the basics out of the way - now let's find out how model jet engines actually work and function.